communitybridge/docs/Login/Login_Signup.md

 ## **Login with GitHub**

-You can use your existing login credentials from GitHub (social network provider) to log in to CommunityBridge rather than creating a CommunityBridge account.
+You can use your existing login credentials from GitHub (social network provider) to log in to CommunityBridge rather than creating a Linux Foundations account.
 During your initial login, you enter your GitHub credentials to authenticate your GitHub account.
 Subsequent logins do not require you to enter your credentials⏤you simply click **Login with GitHub**.
 This one-click approach simplifies your logins.

  ##### Initial login: